Surgical Negligence Claims

 Surgical negligence happens when a surgeon during an operation causes injury to the patient or makes a pre-existing injury worse than before.

-In order to prove a claim of negligence, the patient will need to show that the surgeon performed the operation in a manner that would not be supported by a responsible and logical body of medical practitioners who are qualified in that area of medicine.
+In order to prove a claim of medical negligence, the patient will need to show that the surgeon operated in a manner that would not be supported by a responsible and logical body of medical practitioners who are qualified in that area of medicine.
 For example, a Consultant Orthopaedic surgeon’s performance will be judged by reference to a responsible body of Orthopaedic Surgeons.
-If there is no such responsible body who would have acted in the same way, the surgeon will be held to have been negligent.
+If there is no such responsible body that would have acted in the same way, the surgeon will be held to have been negligent.
 In addition, the patient will need to show that this caused them to suffer injury and loss.
-If the patient can show that ‘but for’ the surgeon’s negligence, they would have avoided injury, and then their claim for compensation will succeed.
+If the patient can show that ‘but for’ the surgeon’s negligence, they would have avoided injury, and then their claim for surgical negligence compensation will succeed.

-The Clinical Negligence team at Osbornes Law have many years’ experience of representing patients who have been injured as a result of surgical negligence.
+The Clinical Negligence Solicitors at Osbornes Law have many years experience of in representing patients who have been injured as a result of surgical negligence.

 • The pain and suffering experienced by the claimant;